This document provides various tips to help troubleshoot campaigns.

 Is your campaign utilizing experiments or throttling?
 Some teams use experiments and/or rate limiting to help gain insight into what types of emails work better than others and help maintain stabilization for your team's web infrastructure.
 If you are using an experiment, you will want to make sure that the experiment configurations are correct, and see which factors (i.e. time zones, send time, etc.) might contribute to the campaign not finishing yet.
-If using rate limiting, double-check your rate limits within your channels settings, and also check to see which other active campaigns or workflows might cause you to hit the rate limit.
+If using rate limiting, double-check your rate limits within your channels settings, and also check to see which other active campaigns or journeys might cause you to hit the rate limit.

 Is the triggered campaign in a running state?